 pip install buildbot-worker

-pip to install instead of distribution specific package manangers, e.g. via apt-get or ports, it is simpler to choose exactly which version one wants to use.
+pip to install, instead of distribution specific package managers, e.g. via apt or ports, it is simpler to choose exactly which version one wants to use.

-It may however be easier to install via distribution specific package mangers but note that they may provide an earlier version than what is available via
+It may however be easier to install via distribution specific package managers, but note that they may provide an earlier version than what is available via